SVF-tools/WebSVF/README.md

 sudo npm uninstall -g @websvf/create-analysis
 ```

-**NOTE: These commands will not work without Elevated/Administrator Privelages (without 'sudo' in the command) i.e. `create-analysis -u`**
+**NOTE**: These commands will not work without Elevated/Administrator Privelages (without 'sudo' in the command) i.e. `create-analysis -u`